karmab/kcli/doc/index.md

 - *rhnactivationkey* (optional).
 Red Hat network activation key
 - *rhnorg* (optional).
 Red Hat network organization
 - *rhnpool* (optional).
 Red Hat network pool
+- *rhnwait* (optional).
+Defaults to 0.
+Delay in seconds before attempting to subscribe machine, to be used in environment where networking takes more time to come up.
 - *enableroot* (optional).
 Defaults to true.
 Allows ssh access as root user
 - *storemetadata* (optional).
 Defaults to false. creates a /root/.metadata yaml file whith all the overrides applied.
 On gcp, those overrides are also stored as extra metadata
 - *sharedfolders* (optional).
 Defaults to a blank array.
 List of paths to share between a kvm hypervisor and vm.
 You will also make sure that the path is accessible as qemu user (typically with id 107) and use an hypervisor and a guest with 9p support (centos/rhel lack it)